 Use every means possible to find someone who knows someone who works at the company with the job you are interested in!
 It doesn’t matter what role your contact holds.
 What is important is that you reach out and ask for a referral.

 LinkedIn’s Get Referred Feature

-Not only can you search for people you know inside a company using LinkedIn, you can now use LinkedIn’s job search filter to search for jobs where you have connections.
+Not only can you search for people you know inside a company using LinkedIn, but you can also now use LinkedIn’s job search filter to search for jobs where you have connections.
 Learn more about it on LinkedIn’s blog here

 From the desktop version of LinkedIn, go to the jobs tab.
 You will see a section that says “jobs where you can get referred.”
 This allows you to first focus on jobs where you have connections.
 View the job and the people you know inside the company and identify the best person to refer you.